SalmaAlassal/mrNetwork/Static Routing/README.md

 ```

-## Default Routes
+# Default Route

-- A default route defines where packets will be sent if no specific route for the destination network is listed in the routing table.
-If no default route is set, the router will discard all packets with destination addresses not found its routing table.
+- A default route defines where packets will be sent **if no specific route for the destination network is listed** in the routing table. **If no default route is set, the router will discard all packets with destination addresses not found its routing table.**

 - **Details:**
-   - If a packet is received on a routing device, the device first checks to see if the IP destination address is on one of the device’s local subnets.
+   - If a packet is received on a routing device, the device first checks to see if the IP destination address is on one of the device’s **local subnets**.
-   - If the destination address is not local, the device checks its routing table.
+   - If the destination address is not local, the device checks its **routing table**.
-   - If the remote destination subnet is not listed in the routing table, the packet is forwarded to the next hop toward the destination using the default route.
+   - If the remote destination subnet is not listed in the routing table, the packet is forwarded to the **next hop** toward the destination **using the default route**.
-   - The default route generally has a next-hop address of another routing device, which performs the same process.
+   - The default route generally has a **next-hop address** of another routing device, which performs the same process.
 The process repeats until a packet is delivered to the destination.

-- The default route in IPv4 is designated as `0.0.0.0/0` or simply `0/0`.
-Similarly, in IPv6, the default route is specified as `::/0`.
-The subnet mask `/0` specifies all networks
+- The default route in **IPv4** is designated as `0.0.0.0/0` or simply `0/0`.
+Similarly, in **IPv6**, the default route is specified as `::/0`.
+The **subnet mask** `/0` specifies all networks

 - Administrators generally point the default route toward the routing device that has a connection to a network service provider.
-Therefore, packets with destinations outside the organization's local area network, typically destinations on the Internet or a wide area network, are forwarded to the routing device with the connection to that provider.
+Therefore, packets with destinations outside the organization's LAN, typically destinations on the Internet or a WAN, are forwarded to the routing device with the connection to that provider.
 The device to which the default route points is often called the **default gateway**.

 ## Configure the default route

 `R1(config)#ip route 0.0.0.0 0.0.0.0 11.0.0.2`

-The command above instructs R1 to match all IP address and subnet masks and send the packets to 11.0.0.2 .
+The command above instructs R1 to match all IP address and subnet masks and send the packets to `11.0.0.2`.

-- **R1**
+### R1
 ```
 R1(config)#ip route 0.0.0.0 0.0.0.0 11.0.0.2
 R1(config)#do show ip route